waku-org/go-waku/library/c/README.md

 # Introduction

-Native applications that wish to integrate Waku may not be able to use nwaku and its JSON RPC API due to constraints on packaging, performance or executables.
+Native applications that wish to integrate Waku may not be able to use go-waku/nwaku and its JSON RPC API due to constraints on packaging, performance or executables.

 An alternative is to link existing Waku implementation as a static or dynamic library in their application.